iamanishx/rusty-1/README.md

 ## 🔍 What is a BFF (Backend-for-Frontend)?

 A **Backend-for-Frontend (BFF)** is a server that sits between your frontend application and backend services.
-It provides several advantages over traditional reverse proxies, specifically tailored to the frontend's needs.
+It provides several advantages over  reverse proxies, specifically tailored to the frontend's needs.

 ---

 ### ✅ Problems Solved

 - **CORS Issues**
-  Eliminates cross-origin resource sharing problems by serving from the same origin as the frontend.
+  Eliminates cross-origin resource sharing problems as this will work as backend to backend communication .

-- **API Aggregation** *(future enhancement)*
-  Combines multiple API calls into a single endpoint for efficiency.

-- **Protocol Translation**
-  Allows frontend to use simple HTTP while the backend may use complex protocols.

-- **Authentication** *(future enhancement)*
-  Offloads auth token management from frontend code to the BFF layer.

 - **Performance**
   Built in Rust for ultra-high throughput (100k+ requests/second).